triumph of st

 Servais Pinckaers, Morality: The Catholic View, 65-81 (on the distinction between “freedom of indifference” and “freedom for excellence”)

-Alasdair MacIntyre, After Virtue, 51-61 (the threefold schema in "Why the Enlightenment Project Had to Fail")
+Alasdair MacIntyre, After Virtue, 51-61 (the threefold schema)

 Epictetus, Enchiridion